-It’s every other demonstration of the energy of Big Data – of mining a large batch of facts to look at patterns of behavior that were no longer obvious earlier than.
+It’s every other demonstration of the energy of Big Data—of mining a large batch of facts to look at patterns of behavior that were no longer obvious earlier.

 Computers have crunched 22 billion identification messages transmitted with the aid of sea-going vessels to map fishing pastimes around the globe.

-The analysis well-known shows that more than fifty-five % of the arena’s oceans are difficult to industrial exploitation.
+The analysis shows that more than fifty-five % of the arena’s oceans are difficult for industrial exploitation.

-By region, fishing’s footprint is now over four instances that of agriculture.
+By region, fishing’s footprint is now over four instances of agriculture.

-That’s a magnificent remark given that fisheries provide the handiest 1.2% of world caloric manufacturing for human meals consumption.
+That’s a magnificent remark, given that fisheries provide the smallest 1.2% of world caloric production for human meal consumption.

-The investigation shows simply that the most significant effects on this activity aren’t environmental – whether it’s miles summer or wintry weather, or whether or not there’s an El Niño or fish are migrating, as an instance.
+The investigation shows that the most significant effects of this activity aren’t environmental – whether it’s miles summer or wintry weather, or whether or not there’s an El Niño or fish are migrating, for instance.

-Instead, the central controlling elements are very in large part political and cultural.
+Instead, the central controlling elements are large,ely political, and cultural.

 “You’d think that fishing activity could observe a few natural pulses of the seasons; however, in fact, it is secondary to whether or not it’s a weekend or now not, or whether there’s a moratorium or a public excursion,” says David Kroodsma from Global Fishing Watch, which led the examine published in Science Magazine.